|

 them.
 However, generations of women have applied cocoa butter to the

-- A "linea nigra" is a dark line running from the pubic bone up the
+skin in the belief that it is helpful.
+A "linea nigra" is a dark line running from the pubic bone up the

 center of the abdomen to the ribs.
 This appears late in pregnancy and